Child Abuse Crimes in Pasco

 Mandatory reporters with a legal duty to report child abuse include certified educators, teachers, daycare providers, doctors and nurses, teachers, law enforcement officers, judges, counselors, therapists, and judges.

-After the report of child abuse or neglect is received, the PSO’s Child Protective Investigations (CPI) Division investigates the case for the purpose of making sure that any child in the home is not experiencing abuse or neglect.
+After the child abuse or neglect report is received, the PSO’s Child Protective Investigations (CPI) Division investigates the case to ensure that any child in the home is not experiencing abuse or neglect.

 For a parent or caregiver being investigated, the goal is to make sure the investigation is closed with a finding of no indication of child abuse or neglect.

 CPI’s Actions in a Child Abuse or Domestic Violence Investigation